Total TimePrep: 20 min. Bake: 55 min. + chilling

 - 2 teaspoons vanilla extract

-- Raspberry Sauce and Sour Cream Topping (found in recipe finder)
+- Raspberry Sauce and Sour Cream Topping, optional

 - In a small bowl, combine cracker crumbs and sugar; cut in butter until crumbly.
 Grease the sides only of a 9-in. springform pan; press crumb mixture onto bottom of pan.
 Place on a baking sheet.
 Bake at 350° for 10 minutes.
 Cool on a wire rack.